WWE Rumors: Roman Reigns And Undertaker ‘WrestleMania’ Match Worth $7 Million?

 We’re literally one week away from wrestling’s biggest night — WrestleMania — and the latest WWE rumors are now in overdrive.
-Of course, one of the most anticipated matches of the night involves Roman Reigns, who will be facing off against The Undertaker, in what many are suggesting is The Dead Man’s last go-around in the ring.
+Of course, one of the most anticipated matches of the night involves Roman Reigns, who will be facing off against the Undertaker, in what many are suggesting is the Dead Man’s last go-around in the ring.
 And this match is actually one of the most expensive matches, to date, that the WWE has ever had to account for — at least if the latest rumors are to be believed.
 According to some reports, this match between the two wrestling legends is costing $7 million!

 How Roman Reigns will bring the best out of Undertaker at #WrestleMania33 https://t.co/OusrrLKIEh pic.twitter.com/Z9cPVx7Kx3